ManuMaddali/Apply.AI/README.md

 ## Frequently Asked Questions

 ![FAQ Interface](./assets/faq-interface.gif)
-*Interactive FAQ with search functionality*
+*Common questions about the platform*

 **File and Processing Questions**

 **Q: What file formats are supported for resume upload?**
-A: PDF, DOCX, and TXT files up to 10MB in size are supported.
+A: PDF, DOCX, and TXT files up to 10MB are supported with automatic text extraction.

-**Q: How many job URLs can be processed simultaneously?**
+**Q: How many jobs can I process at once?**
-A: Up to 10 job URLs can be processed in a single batch operation.
+A: Batch mode supports up to 10 job URLs simultaneously.
+Precision mode focuses on one job at a time.

+**Q: What's the difference between Light and Heavy tailoring modes?**
+A: Light mode does quick keyword optimization, while Heavy mode provides comprehensive content restructuring.

+**Q: How does the job URL scraping work?**
+A: The system extracts job descriptions from publicly accessible URLs and can handle most job posting formats.

-**Q: What is the typical processing time?**
+**Q: What Pro features are available?**
-A: Most resumes are processed and optimized within 30 seconds.

-**Q: Which job boards are compatible with the platform?**
-A: LinkedIn, Indeed, Greenhouse, Workday, and 100+ other major platforms.
+A: Pro users get advanced formatting templates, premium cover letter generation, analytics dashboard, job-specific templates, and unlimited processing.

+**Q: Can I generate cover letters automatically?**
+A: Yes, Pro users can generate AI-powered cover letters with custom tones, company research, and matching resume content.

-**Account and Security Questions**
+**Account and Technical Questions**

+**Q: Which authentication methods are supported?**
+A: Email registration with verification, plus OAuth with Google, GitHub, and Microsoft.

-**Q: How is my personal data protected?**
+**Q: How is my data protected?**
-A: All data is encrypted, processed securely, and automatically deleted after 24 hours.

-**Q: Can I use social login instead of creating a new account?**
-A: Yes, Google, LinkedIn, and GitHub authentication are supported.
+A: Files are automatically cleaned up after processing, with JWT-based authentication and secure API endpoints.

-**Q: What happens if I forget my password?**
+**Q: What happens if I exceed my usage limits?**
-A: Self-service password reset is available through email verification.
+A: Free users hit weekly limits, while Pro users have unlimited processing.
+The system tracks usage in real-time.

+**Q: Can I cancel my subscription anytime?**
+A: Yes, Pro subscriptions are managed through Stripe and can be cancelled at any time.

 ## Platform Roadmap